-In seeking to fulfil the MC program outcomes (PO) students are required to practically demonstrate the necessary skills and personal attributes to enter a ministry of counselling (PO 1) through handson clinical counselling work.
+In seeking to fulfil the MAMFT program outcomes (PO) students are required to practically demonstrate the necessary skills and personal attributes to enter a ministry of counselling (PO 1) through hands-on, systemic clinical counselling work.
 Students will provide the highest ethical care to their clients (PO 2) and this will be monitored through extensive supervision.

-In seeking to fulfil the MACC program outcomes (PO), students will be required to demonstrate competence in a client-centered and collaborative therapeutic approach (PO 2) that meets the highest ethical clinical standards (PO 3).
+In seeking to fulfil the MACFT program outcomes (PO), students will be required to demonstrate competence in a systemic (PO 1), client-centered and collaborative therapeutic approach (PO 2) that meets the highest ethical clinical standards (PO 3).
 Students will continue to grow in their reflective stance as a necessity in clinical work (PO 4) and will demonstrate a systemic and strength-focused perspective on people and their problems (PO 1) while providing ethical client care (PO 3).